tesujimath/qlsync/README.md

 to rename all music files containing such characters, and edit all playlists, using the program `qlsync-rename-troublesome-files`.
 When run with `-p`, it assumes *every* file it encounters is a playlist, and edits it accordingly.
-(Quodlibet playlists may not end in `.m3u`.)  *WARNING*: Be careful to test its behaviour on a copy of your files before running it, since it edits playlist files and filenames in place.
+(Quod Libet playlists may not end in `.m3u`.)  *WARNING*: Be careful to test its behaviour on a copy of your files before running it, since it edits playlist files and filenames in place.
 Use `--dry-run` to see what it will do, and